Juanluismc/Magisk/docs/tools.md

 # Magisk Tools
-Magisk comes with a huge collections of tools for installation, daemons, and utilities for developers.
+Magisk comes with a huge collecmagiskboottions of tools for installation, daemons, and utilities for developers.
 This documentation covers the 3 binaries and all included applets.
 The binaries and applets are shown below:

 ```
 magiskboot                 /* binary */